Estate Planning Attorneys Handling Guardianship Matters Along the Treasure Coast

 Helping you protect your loved ones in Stuart, Florida

 A guardianship is a legal arrangement where a minor or an incapacitated adult, known as the ward, is placed under the supervision of another person, the guardian.
 The goal of this type of arrangement is to ensure that the ward is taken care of, in terms of their healthcare decisions and estate.
 At McCarthy, Summers, Wood, Norman, Melby & Schultz, P.A., we have extensive experience with guardianship law in Florida.
-Attorney Donna R. McMillan has been appointed to the Board of Directors for the Treasure Coast Chapter of the Florida State Guardianship Association (FSGA).
-She leads our guardianship practice.
+Attorney Nicola J. Melby, Board Certified in Elder Law by the Florida Bar and the National Elder Law Foundation, leads our Guardianship practice, which also features Donna R. McMillan.

 Who can act as a guardian in Florida?